MaoZiming/papers/3-storage-systems/313-coda.md

     4. Cons: conflicting writes, relies on resolution protocol
     5. Rational of using this: chance of conflicts is low because **low degree of write share in UNIX**

+## Replay Log

+* During emulation, Venus records sufficient information to replay update activity when it reinteWates.
+It maintains this information in a per-volume log of mutating operations called a replay log.
+* Venus uses a number of optimizations to reduce the length of the replay log, resulting in a log size that is typically a few percent of cache size.
+* Since Coda uses whole-file caching, the close after an open of a file for modification installs a completely new copy of the file.
+Rather than logging the open, close, and intervening write operations individually, Venus logs a single store record during the handling of a close.
+* Coda discards a previous store record for a file when a new one is appended to the log.
+  * Reason: a store renders the previous versions superfluous.

 ## Adoptions

 * Disconnected session of one hour requires a minute for reintegration